splunk/splunk-app-examples/setup_pages/setup_page_simple/README.md

 # Configuration
 Follow these steps to run through the setup_page_simple example:

-- Navigate to the setup_page_simple and attempt to configure.
+- Navigate to the "Simple Setup Page" and attempt to configure.

 - This will show us simple form asking for the password.
 Enter any password and click on `Complete Setup` button.